Tom-Sloan/SSH-File-Browser-Appender/README.md

 A GUI tool to browse remote files via SSH/SFTP, select multiple files, and append their contents into a single text block.
 Ideal for situations where you need to combine file contents for AI analysis or documentation.

+This tool was created to help with the process of combining multiple files into something I could paste into an AI chat when they won't let me attach the files.

 ## Features

 -   📁 Connect to SSH servers with password authentication